 Our BSW Program is accredited by the Council on Social Work Education (CSWE), which is the national accrediting body for social work education.
 We are the only public CSWE accredited program in the State of Oregon, which is a significant recognition of our excellence.
-We are thrilled that you are joining us at this exciting time of program expansion and growth.
+We are thrilled that you are joining us.
 Our faculty and staff are here to help you complete your educational and professional goals, whether you wish to graduate with a Bachelor of Arts or a Bachelor of Science degree with a major in Social Work.
 We look forward to helping you choose from among the many employment and continuing education opportunities a BSW will provide you.